 The 23-year-old has started just one game this season but is adamant he would have no trouble netting if Roberto Di Matteo gave him a chance as the Blues' central striker

-The England international has been confined to the sidelines for a majority of the campaign with 11 of his 12 appearances coming from the substitutes bench, his only start coming in the 5-4 Capital One Cup victory over Manchester United, in which he scored during extra-time.
+The England international has been confined to the sidelines for a majority of the campaign with 11 of his 12 appearances coming from the substitutes bench, and his only start coming in the 5-4 Capital One Cup victory over Manchester United in which he scored during extra time.

 However, despite having to settle for cameos from the bench, the 23-year-old still believes he would find the net on a regular basis should the Blues boss ever opt to field him down the middle ahead of first-choice Fernando Torres.

 "I'd hope so.
-It's always difficult to say I'd score 20 goals a season," Sturridge said.
+It's always difficult to say I'd score 20 goals a season," Sturridge told reporters.

 "But if any player's given a regular run then you'd hope that if they're playing at a top club and given opportunities to score goals they'd be able to do that.

 "I do believe I'm a centre-forward, I do believe I'd be able to help the team win games.
 Whether I can do that by scoring goals, making assists, just being there, being a physical presence – whatever I can do to help the team win I'll try and do that."